 Fruits and Vegetables with Fiber: Fruits and veggies are important to every balanced diet and are especially important for dental health.
-Veggies and fruits high in water and fiber can help balance sugar and can clean teeth.
-These items can also get the saliva flowing, which helps reduce the effect of acids that attack teeth.
+Veggies and fruits high in water and fiber help balance sugar and clean your teeth.
+These items can also get the saliva flowing, which helps reduce the negative effects of acids.
 Some of the best fruits and veggies to eat include apples, carrots, celery, and leafy greens.

 Foods to Avoid with Periodontal Disease

 Periodontal disease is an infection of the structure around the teeth.
-It will usually start out as gingivitis, an infection of the gums, but escalates quickly if there isn’t proper treatment.
-The infection can erode the bone and the teeth can fall out.
-There are some foods that can aggravate the condition.
+It will usually start out as gingivitis (an infection of the gums), but escalates quickly if there isn’t proper treatment.
+The infection cause bone erosion, which can lead to teeth falling out.
+There are some foods that can aggravate the condition:

-Acidic Foods: Acidic foods give the perfect environment for bacteria.
+Acidic Foods: Acidic foods create the perfect environment for bacteria.
 Foods such as tea, black coffee, citrus foods, and picked vegetables can enhance inflammation, aggravate the condition, and slow down treatment.

 Sweets: Sweets should be avoided, even if you don’t have periodontal disease.
-Sugar is a known enemy of teeth and gums and it can exacerbate gum disease and lead to tooth decay.
-It’s not just candy and sweets that are a problem.
+Sugar is a known enemy of teeth and gums since it can exacerbate gum disease and lead to tooth decay.
+But avoiding sugar takes more than eliminating just candy and sweets from your diet.
 Fruit, white bread, peanut butter, pasta sauce, and yogurt can contain high amounts of sugar.
 Be sure to check the labels before you eat so you know how much sugar you are actually consuming.

-Sports Drinks: Sports drinks are full of sugar but they can also erode gums and cause tooth decay because they are acidic.
+Sports Drinks: Sports drinks are not only full of sugar, but their acidity can also erode gums and cause tooth decay.
 Find the brands with the lowest amount of sugar or switch to water.